 Rae Jereza, PHD

-Outside of organizing and academic work, they enjoy rock climbing, cycling, playing video games, and hanging out with their cats.
+Outside of work, they enjoy rock climbing, cycling, video games, D&D, and hanging out with their cats.

 Ethnographic Empathy and Research Ethics as Methodological Whiteness

 "I'm not this person": Racism, Content Moderators, and Protecting and Denying Voice Online

 Forthcoming in New Media and Society

 Beyond Content and Wellness: How Organizational Relationships Shape Commercial Moderators' Workplace Experiences